hm-lang/core/proposals/README.md

 will essentially be a `goto` because fall through won't work due to the check for string equality.

-We'll add a compiler hint with the best `CompileTimeSalt` to the `which` statement, so that future transpilations are fast.
-The compiler will still try more salts if the chosen salt doesn't work, however, e.g., in the situation where new cases were added to the `which` statement.
+We'll add a compiler hint with the best `CompileTimeSalt` to the `what` statement, so that future transpilations are fast.
+The compiler will still try more salts if the chosen salt doesn't work, however, e.g., in the situation where new cases were added to the `what` statement.

 ```
 @compiler(CompileTimeSalt: 1234)
-X := which String
+X := what String
     "hello"
         print("hello to you, too!")
         5